Climate Change (Information Disclosure Based on TCFD Recommendations)

 • Policy on climate change in relation to investment decisions

-• Conformity to ITOCHU GHG emission reduction targets
+• Conformity to ITOCHU GHG emissions reduction targets

 • Compliance with policy on investment and growth in new energy solutions